pytroll/fcidecomp/documentation/available-software-and-documents/source/repositories.rst

 Repositories
 ------------

 Here a list of the different repositories containing a version of the FCIDECOMP software is reported.
+Details on the actions taken can be found in :ref:`EUMETSAT WP FCIDECOMP - Solution design <[FCIDECOMP_DESIGN]>`

 FCIDECOPM v1.0.2 (latest)
 ~~~~~~~~~~~~~~~~~~~~~~~~~